TULiberalArts/Criminal-Justice-Training-Program/pages/home.md

 _For questions or registration assistance, please contact Police Academy Director Chris Willard [267-468-8600](tel:2674688600) or [cwillard@temple.edu](mailto:cwillard@temple.edu)._

+### Seasonal Law Enforcement Training Program Update<br>
+**The National Park Service has officially changed the name of the Seasonal Law Enforcement Training Program or S.L.E.T.P to Park Ranger Law Enforcement Academy or P.R.L.E.A.
+There are no changes to the academy, same requirements, same number of training hours, same curriculum.** It will take some time to make the name change on digital media, paperwork, applications etc. Please be patient while we make these updates.
+The Park Service also introduced a new academy emblem to reflect the name change.

+_If you have any questions, please contact Assistant Director Willard at [cwillard@temple.edu](mailto:cwillard@temple.edu)_.

 ___

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
-    title="Seasonal Law Enforcement Training Program"
+    title="Park Ranger Law Enforcement Academy"
-    content="Temple’s SLETP is a full-time, federally-accredited (FLETA) 19-week program consisting of more than 700 hours of professional instruction designed to prepare and enable students to obtain employment with the National Park Service as a seasonal law enforcement ranger." image=""
+    content="Temple’s PRLEA is a full-time, federally-accredited (FLETA) 19-week program consisting of more than 700 hours of professional instruction designed to prepare and enable students to obtain employment with the National Park Service as a seasonal law enforcement ranger." image=""
     button-link="https://noncredit.temple.edu/portal/applications/applicationProfile.do?method=loadApplicationIndex&applicationProfileId=7325011"
     button-text="Learn More" %}